 - Your child must not be isolated or stigmatized.

-- The above services will continue until the end of the school year in which homelessness ends for your family.
+- The above services will continue until the end of the school year which homelessness ends for your family.

 Additional Information about McKinney-Vento can be found on OSPI’s website: